Certified Mail vs Registered Mail for Valuables and Sensitive Documents (2026)

-USPS Certified Mail vs Registered Mail comparison chart showing 2025 costs, delivery speed, and security differences
+USPS Certified Mail vs Registered Mail comparison chart for valuables, security, and chain-of-custody differences

 Quick Comparison: Certified vs Registered Mail